 Removing the top layer of banana leaves and ti leaves (4/6)

-How Do You Eat Kalua Pig?
+How To Eat Kalua Pork?

-Removing the more layers of banana leaves and ti leaves (5/6)
+Removing the more layers of banana leaves and ti leaves (⅚)

 Pig is out!
 Next step, shred, season, and eat (6/6)

-What’s Kalua Pig and Cabbage?
+Kalua Pig and Cabbage

 Kalua pig from a long gone local spot, Ono's (rip)

-Where to Eat Kalua Pig / Kalua Pork
+Where to Eat Kalua Pork

-So at Helena's you might order the kalua pig with rice and/or poi, lomi lomi salmon, luau stew, maybe chicken long rice and many other things.
-The portions are purposely small so that you can have the variety.
+So at Helena's you might order the kalua pork with rice and/or poi, lomi lomi salmon, luau stew, maybe chicken long rice and many other things.
+The individual dishes are purposely small so that you can enjoy a variety.